tamirgz/reverse-engineering-reference-manual/README.md

   * VA - image_base = RVA.
 VA relative to the base of the image
   * RVA - section_base_RVA = offset from base of the section
   * offset_from_section_base + section_file_offset = file offset on disk
 * __Endianness__: Intel x86 and x86-64 use little-endian format.
 It is a format where multi-bytes datatype such as integer has its least significant byte stored in the lower address of main memory.
-Due to Intel's endianness, here is something to keep in mind when reversing:
+Due to Intel's endianness, here are points to keep in mind when reversing:
   * Characters or user input, whether constructed on stack or already initialized and placed in data section, will be placed in memory in the order that it comes in since each character is a byte long, so endianness doesn't matter.
-But if you read out multi-characters at a time, such as 4 using DWORD[addr], CPU will think that the 4 bytes at addr are in little-endian and will then retrieve those bytes in reverse order
+But if you read out multi-characters at a time, such as 4 characters using DWORD[addr], CPU will think that the 4 bytes at addr are in little-endian and will then retrieve those bytes in reverse order
-  * For other multi-bytes datatype, such as integer, will be stored in little-endian in memory.
+  * Multi-bytes datatype, such as integer, will be stored in little-endian in memory.
 But when accessed from memory, it will be in its original form since CPU assumes little-endian
 ---

 # .tools

 ## *<p align='center'> IDA Tips (4/1/2017) </p>*
 * __Import Address Table (IAT)__: shows you all the dynamically linked libraries' functions that the binary uses.
-Import Address Table is important for a reverser to understand how the binary is interacting with the OS.
-To hide APIs call from displaying in the Import Address Table, a programmer can dynamically resolve the API
+IAT is important for a reverser to understand how the binary is interacting with the OS.
+To hide APIs call from displaying in the IAT, a programmer can dynamically resolve the API
-  + How to find dynamically resolved APIs: get the binary's function trace (e.g. hybrid-analysis (Windows sandbox), ltrace).
-If any of the APIs in the function trace is not in the Import Address Table, then that API is dynamically resolved.
+  + __How To Find Dynamically Resolved APIs__: get the binary's function trace (e.g. hybrid-analysis (Windows sandbox), ltrace).
+If any of the APIs in the function trace is not in the IAT, then that API is dynamically resolved.
 Once you find a dynamically resolved API, you can place a breakpoint on the API in IDA's debugger view (go to Module Windows, find the shared library the API is under, click on the library and another window will open showing all the available APIs, find the API that you are interested in, and place a breakpoint on it).
 Once execution breaks there, step back through the call stack to find where it's called in user code
 * When IDA loads a binary, it simulates a mapping of the binary in memory.
 The addresses shown in IDA are the virtual memory addresses and not the offsets of binary file on disk
-* To show advanced toolbar: View -> Toolbars -> Advanced Mode
+* __To Show Advanced Toolbar__: View -> Toolbars -> Advanced Mode
-* To save memory snapshot from your debugger session: Debugger -> Take Memory Snapshot -> All Segments
+* __To Save Memory Snapshot From Your Debugger Session__: Debugger -> Take Memory Snapshot -> All Segments
-* Useful shortcuts:
+* __Useful Shortcuts__:
   + u to undefine
   + d to turn it to data
   + c to turn it to code